templatecookie/templatecookie/content/docs/hasaal/installation.md

 - Tokenizer PHP Extension
 - XML PHP Extension

+How To Setup In Liveserver (CPanel)

+---

+---

 #### Setup Laravel on Cpanel:

 If you want to host laravel application on shared hosting, you can headover to this article or watch the video above.
 [Setup laravel on Shared Hosting](https://medium.com/backenders-club/how-to-host-a-laravel-project-on-a-shared-hosting-via-cpanel-d955d32c528e)